godzig/freebooter-dm-screen/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Nothing is here!
+# Freebooter Booty Generator

-Right now this is just an excuse project for learning NextJS.
+Mostly this was an excuse to playing with NextJS.

-- How to do MagicItem enchantments?
+Some other features I was thinking about.
 - make "add magic" a toggle to give plain things cool magic names.
-- probably item values should become an object so I can pass them around and total and stats and stuff.
+- elaborate MagicItem enchantments